 Music

 Finally, the Forerunner 245, like the Vivoactive 3, is available in both music and non-music versions.
 The music edition is $50 extra and includes the capacity to store music on the watch.
-You can also use the watch to adjust the volume, pause, skip and play music (providing you have a smartphone with you).
+You can also use the watch to adjust the volume, pause, skip and play music (provided you have a smartphone with you).

 Pros: